Australia’s Hazard(ous) Frigate Upgrades

 In January 2008, an unnamed “government whistleblower” claimed that even this understated the problems.

 Towed and on-board sonar sensors could not be integrated, he claimed, significantly hampering submarine detection.
 Long range chaff could not be used, datalinks to the onboard S-70 Seahawk helicopters were not functioning, and though the RIM-162 Evolved Sea Sparrow Missiles had been fired from the ships, the electronic support measures that find enemy radars are not working properly, and the ships’ radars were alleged to be inadequate.
-The Australian Defence Materiel Organization, for its part, has taken the official position that the problems are fixable, and says that SEA 1390 can still deliver FFG-7 ships that have been improved enough to face modern threats.
+The Australian Defence Materiel Organization, for its part, took the official position that the problems were fixable, and said that SEA 1390 can still deliver FFG-7 ships that have been improved enough to face modern threats.

-Australian Defence Association executive director Neil James went right to that point when asked by the media, saying that while the [Liberal Party] Howard government was responsible for the upgrade contract, it was the [Labor Party] Whitlam government that chose the wrong frigates to begin with [DID: as opposed to the Kidd Class destroyers, which were also available]:
+The thing is, there seemed to be more than enough blame to go around.
+Australian Defence Association executive director Neil James went right to that point when asked by the media, saying that while the [Liberal Party] Howard government was responsible for the upgrade contract, it was the [Labor Party] Whitlam government that chose the wrong frigates to begin with:

 “There’s no one government that can be blamed for this, the whole problem has both parties’ fingerprints on it.”

-If the Improved Adelaide class can have its upgrades completed within a reasonable time and budget, the Royal Australian Navy will end up with 4 ships that plus up its anti-submarine warfare numbers until 2020, and can perform the full range of naval duties in low to medium threat environments.
+As it happens, the Improved Adelaide Class had its upgrades completed within 2 years of the whistleblower’s revelations, leaving some question concerning just how many of the issues described were fixed, and how many were simply accepted.
+In exchange for more than A$ 1.6 billion, The Royal Australian Navy ended up with 4 ships that plus up its anti-submarine warfare numbers until 2020, and can perform the full range of naval duties to varying levels in low to medium threat environments.

-If the result is a hole, or a significantly reduced capability, then the decision to extend and then to upgrade Australia’s FFG-7 will have harmed Australia’s overall naval capability via a very expensive program.
+What transpired was better than a hole, or a significantly reduced capability.
+Even so, the decision to extend and then to upgrade Australia’s FFG-7s remains a very expensive program.
 One that came, twice, disguised as a bargain.

 Jan 27/10: Thales Australia announces that HMAS Sydney, Melbourne, Darwin and Newcastle, have all been contractually accepted into service by the navy, and the project had been struck from the Government’s notorious “Projects of Concern” blacklist.
 The Australian.